nervosnetwork/docs.nervos.org/website/docs/basics/concepts/nervos-blockchain.md

 These two layers function together to achieve higher levels of decentralization, security, and scalability.

-The Nervos blockchain represents the layer 1 of a multi-layer architecture that prioritizes secutiry and decentralization as coure design principles.
+The Nervos blockchain represents the layer 1 of a multi-layer architecture that prioritizes security and decentralization as core design principles.

 ## What is a CKByte?